 A collection of links to more resources for storytelling and the importance of movement and dance in early years

 Liz Clark is a dance artist who works exclusively in early years and with children with special educational needs.
 She has worked in nurseries, schools and children’s centres for over twenty five years.
-She is also Artistic Director of Turned On Its Head, a dance company that makes participatory theatre for under 4’’s & their families www.turnedonitshead.org & currently lead artist for a De Montfort University research project into the arts, creativity and babies www.talent25.org.uk
+She is also Artistic Director of Turned On Its Head, a dance company that makes participatory theatre for under 4’’s & their families www.turnedonitshead.org & was the lead artist for a De Montfort University research project into the arts, creativity and babies www.talent25.org.uk

 She loves stories about the many possibilities that life brings and creative adventures.